syncfusion-content/uwp-docs/uwp/Carousel/Populating-Items.md

 ---
 layout: post
-title: Populating Items of SfCarousel control for UWP
+title: Populating Items in UWP Carousel control | Syncfusion
-description: Populating Items of SfCarousel control for UWP
+description: Learn here all about Populating Items support in Syncfusion UWP Carousel (SfCarousel) control and more.
 platform: uwp
 control: SfCarousel
 documentation: ug
 ---

-# Populating Items
+# Populating Items in UWP Carousel (SfCarousel)

 `SfCarouselItem` can be added as items of `SfCarousel`.
 Items of `SfCarousel` can be added though `Items` or `ItemSource` property.